As per Scouts Victoria communications 7 Dec 2020 & 23 Jan 2021.

 Face masks generally don’t need to be worn apart from when carpooling

-Eating areas, training rooms and other communal areas can now accommodate 1 person per 2m2 if QR codes are used, otherwise 1 person per 4m2 if manual records (doesn’t apply to school or Scout groups)
+Eating areas, training rooms and other communal areas can now accommodate 1 person per 2m2 as we have QR codes – see below (doesn’t apply to school or Scout groups)

 Multiple school camp bookings can be onsite at the same time – they do not need to be limited to 100 people